houhoucoop/go-abbr/README.md

 A text converter that generate minimal abbreviations for every word following rules.
 [DEMO](https://codepen.io/qq7886/full/deYLeY/)

+## Rules
+* Turn any words within that string of length 4 or greater into an abbreviation.
+* The format includes first letter, then the number of removed characters, then the last letter.
+* Space or hyphen will split up a series of letters into two words.

 ## Usage
 ```bash
 npm i go-abbr --save